mmu-webdesign/l5-awdd-block-template/5_QA_and_the_guide/README.md

 A percentage of the assignment marks are available for peer review.
 A team that has worked well would elect to share the marks evenly.
 A team that has one or more team members who have not fully contributed to the project can agree, as a team to redistribute the marks.
 More will be explained in class.

-Printed copies of the forms will be supplied in the final class.

 ---

 ### Individual statements